 Credit Utilization Makes up 30% of Your Credit Score!

 The longer you wait to pay your credit card bill, the more time your outstanding balance will appear on your credit report.
-And this has the potential to have a negative impact on credit score.
-Even if you pay the full balance before the statement due date.
+This has the potential to negatively impact your credit score — even if you pay the full balance before the statement due date.

-One trick to avoid having a high credit utilization ratio is to pay credit card bills more than once per month or before the statement close date.
-I sometimes pay the total balance on certain cards 4 or 5 times in a month.
-And my credit report typically shows a $0 balance for these accounts.
+One trick to avoid having a high credit utilization ratio is to pay credit card bills more than once per month, or before the statement close date.
+We sometimes pay the total balance on certain cards four or five times in a month.